Fischbrot/websn/README.md

 websn is a [webpack][webpack] configuration generator for front-end development and the spiritual successor to [rtsn][rtsn] (the name is an amalgamation of _rtsn_ and _webpack_).
-The goal was to keep most of rtsn's features while modernizing everything with webpack and keeping the configuration as simple as possible, so even people who have never worked with webpack and/or are new to front-end Web development before can pick it up.

-Its focus is more on _traditional_ front-end development where you end up with your HTML, CSS and JS split up into separate files.
-This makes it well suited for CMS theme development (e.g., for [WordPress][wordpress]).
-However, the configuration is also easily expandable for more modern style SPA development with [Vue][vue] or other frameworks.

-websn generates a webpack configuration that has a similar feature set as rtsn:
+It generates a webpack configuration that has a similar feature set as rtsn:

 + HTML beautification __or__ minification: the beautified HTML is a great starting point for CMS template files while the minified one is ideal for